Quranism: Rashad Khalifa and his international impact

 Rashad Khalifa himself was murdered in 1990 in the Tucson Mosque, where he had previously worked as an Imam for eleven years.
 However, the organisation he founded, called United Submitters International, continues to exist.
 Followers, albeit few in number, can also be found in other regions of America and Canada and are mainly active online.
 They see themselves as a "moderate reformist religious community" and are not associated with other Muslim communities, as they believe that they do not really follow the Qur'an.
-The Submitters practice the Five Pillars of Islam with deviations from the practice of the majority of Muslims, which in their opinion is not found in the Qur'an.
+The Submitters practise the Five Pillars of Islam with deviations from the practice of the majority of Muslims, which in their opinion is not found in the Qur'an.
 The women do not wear headscarves and take an active part in community life.

 Rashad Khalifa also had some long-distance effect with his teachings.
 In Malaysia, for example, under his influence, Kassim Ahmad (d.
 2017) wrote the book Hadith: A Re-evaluation in 1997, in which he called for a scientific evaluation of Hadiths and the entire Islamic tradition, as they were responsible for the retrogression of Muslims.
 He saw the Qur'an as the only Sunnah of the Prophet Muhammad and criticised the classical Sunni view of the Sunnah and Hadiths since ash-Shafiʿī.
 Although his ideas are largely in line with those of Rashad Khalifa, Ahmad uses a milder tone, calling on people to think rationally and for social reform at the same time.
 His book was banned in Malaysia and Ahmad was declared a heretic.

 The South African preacher Ahmed Deedat also contributed to the dissemination of Khalifa's ideas with his book Al-Qurʾān – The Ultimate Miracle, which was strongly based on Khalifa's early writings.
 This book fell on particularly fertile ground with the former followers of the Maitatsine movement in Kano.
 There, in the late 1990s, Quranist movement formed among well-off civil servants and freelancers who called themselves Qurʾānawa.
 They accept the prophethood of Muhammad, but reject Hadiths.
 They do not see Rashad Khalifa as a prophet or a messenger of God, but they adhere to his teachings.
 To spread their teachings of the "mathematical miracle of the Qur'an" and the lack of authenticity of Hadiths, they rely heavily on the Internet.
 From Kano, the Quranist movement has also spread to other cities in northern Nigeria.
 Well-known Quranists who have been influenced by the teachings of Rashad include Isa Othman, a Supreme Court of Nigeria Judge from Maiduguri, and Uthman Muhammad Dangungu, a former leading preacher of the Izala Society.
 In Nigeria, the Quranists will also call Sunnis Qāla Qato (lit.
 "Man said"), after their statement that what man says is not accepted as authoritative, unlike the Qur'anic Qāla Allāhu ("God said").